Kerbz-dev/VPNMonitor/readme.md

 VPN Monitor - developed by devon

-//Big thanks to oreo for his great and getting me started on the project :)
+//Big thanks to oreo for his great help and getting me started on the project :)

 Converting to nodeJS soon.